fivestars-os/aladdin/README.md

 aladdin config set manage.software_dependencies false
 ```

-#### k3d
-aladdin uses k3d to support local development

-### Local Cluster Resource Configuration
-Currently, you can configure cpu, memory, and disk by going to your docker desktop UI, going to preferences, and then going to resources.
-The recommended configuration is 2 CPUs, 8GB memory, and 60GB disk.

 ## Creating and managing an aws kubernetes cluster
 This is all encapsulated in the [aladdin cluster command](./docs/cluster_cmd.md)